Countdown: Jerusalem

 Countdown: Jerusalem (a.k.a.
 Countdown: Armageddon) is a 2009 American science fiction thriller film direct-to-video film.

 Plot

 The film talks about the Seven signs of the Apocalypse, in this case created by a sect, which aims to take the company to the brink of a world war.

 Before the searches for her daughter as a series of catastrophic disasters push a destabilized society toward the brink of global war.

-The purge of the disaster film of faith, a mother and father search for their only child as a giant asteroid headed for Earth triggers a series of disaster events.
+A mother and father search for their only child against the backdrop of the Tribulation.